top of page

 1. Start being kind to yourself

 Avoid self-criticism and quiet the inner critic who is constantly speaking negatively about you.
-To practice self-care, it's important to keep in mind that you always have the choice to ignore or listen to that critical voice.
-Divert your attention by thinking about your positive traits.
-This is the first step to putting an end to self-judgment and realizing that negative self-talk is only a way for you to express your concerns and insecurities and shouldn't be viewed as an objective evaluation of yourself.
+To practice self-care, you must remember that you always have the choice to ignore or listen to that critical voice.
+Divert your attention by thinking about your positive traits and experiences.
+This is the first step to ending self-judgment and realizing that negative self-talk is only a way for you to express your concerns and insecurities.
+You shouldn't view these thoughts as an objective evaluation of yourself.
+Thoughts are simply private verbal stimuli.
+They are not facts.
+You are worthy of kindness.

 2. Try something new